 Get fresh fruit and veggies at the daily Farmer’s Market

 One of the things that I mostly miss that I am now living in the Netherlands, is the daily farmer’s market.
 There isn’t a more sustainable way of getting your food on the table than choosing for the shortest way your food will travel from the farm to the table.
 The Farmer’s market is bursting with aromas and colours, If you are travelling on a budget and cooking your meals, get your veggies and fruit at the market.
-Even if you are eating each time at restaurants and cafes, stop by at the market a get some fresh seasonal fruit and enjoy the colours and the special vibe.
+Even if you are eating each time at restaurants and cafes, stop by at the market and get some fresh seasonal fruit and enjoy the colours and the special vibe.

 Chill out at Marno Pole Park

-The city park is another place that is often overlooked by the tourist.
-In the summer you can stop there to chill out under the shadows of the trees.
+The city park is another place that is often overlooked by the tourists.
+In the summer, you can stop there to chill out under the shadows of the trees.
 You can play chess on the special chess tables, or you can sit down on a bench and enjoy the flowers and the serenity.
 There are also beer gardens at the park, if you aren’t much of a chess-player.
 In the winter the the park turns into a Christmas village with the festively decorated stalls and beautiful lights.

 Indulge in art and wine at the Hadji Nikoli Inn